 Disclaimer

-The alfapump® system is not currently approved in the United States or Canada.
+The alfapump® system is currently not approved in the United States or Canada.
 In the United States and Canada, the alfapump® system is currently under clinical investigation (POSEIDON Study) and is being studied in adult patients with refractory or recurrent ascites due to cirrhosis.
-For more information regarding the POSEIDON clinical study see www.poseidonstudy.com.
-The DSR® therapy is still in development and it should be noted that any statements regarding safety and efficacy arise from ongoing pre-clinical and clinical investigations which have yet to be completed.
-There is no link between the DSR® therapy and ongoing investigations with the alfapump® system in Europe.
+DSR® therapy is still in development and it should be noted that any statements regarding safety and efficacy arise from ongoing pre-clinical and clinical investigations which have yet to be completed.
+There is no link between the DSR® therapy and ongoing investigations with the alfapump® system in Europe, the United States or Canada.

 MOJAVE STUDY

-This is a randomized controlled Phase 1/2a study in the US, designed to evaluate the safety and efficacy of DSR 2.0 in diuretic-resistant chronic heart failure patients with persistent congestion.
+This is a randomized controlled Phase 1/2a study in the US, that will evaluate the safety and efficacy of DSR 2.0 in diuretic-resistant chronic heart failure patients with persistent congestion.

-Following Ethics Committee approval, the study will commence with a non-randomized cohort of three eligible patients treated with DSR 2.0, administered via a peritoneal dialysis (PD) catheter, on top of usual care for congestive heart failure for up to four weeks followed by a three-month safety follow-up period.
-Progress to the randomized cohort of up to 30 additional patients depends on approval from the Data and Safety Monitoring Board (DSMB) following review of the non-randomized cohort data.
+The study commences with a non-randomized cohort of three eligible patients treated with DSR 2.0, administered via a peritoneal dialysis (PD) catheter, on top of optimized usual care for congestive heart failure for up to four weeks followed by a three-month safety follow-up period.
+Progress to the multi-center randomized cohort of up to 30 additional patients depends on approval from the Data and Safety Monitoring Board (DSMB) following review of the non-randomized cohort data.

 Primary and secondary safety and efficacy endpoints include the rate of adverse and serious adverse events and the improvement in diuretic response (measured as a six-hour urine sodium output) from baseline through the end of the treatment period.
 Exploratory endpoints measured from baseline through the end of the treatment period include change in weight (volume status), creatinine (a marker of renal function), natriuretic peptides (a marker of heart failure) and New York Heart Association (NYHA) functional class; and the number of heart failure related rehospitalizations.